• Skip to primary navigation

 Instructions

-• Preheat oven to 350º F and gather a large baking sheet.
+• Preheat the oven to 350º F and gather a large baking sheet.
 Add cubed bread to baking sheet and bake for 8-10 minutes, tossing half way through, until bread is lightly toasted.
 Remove from oven.

 • Grease a 8×8-inch baking dish.
 Add the toasted bread cubes to the baking dish and set aside.